Portland police to increase patrols around Franklin High after shooting outside school - NewsBreak

 Related

-PORTLAND, Ore. — In the wake of a recent surge in shootings outside Portland high schools, more than a dozen education, civic and public safety leaders will meet at Portland Public Schools headquarters Friday morning to discuss gun violence, the school district announced Thursday.
-The meeting is scheduled for...
+PORTLAND, Ore. — In the wake of a recent surge in shootings outside Portland high schools, more than a dozen education, civic and public safety leaders met Friday morning at Portland Public Schools headquarters to discuss gun violence.
+The district said leaders would "discuss how to align resources, collaborate,...

-Portland man charged with attempted murder in New Year’s Day convenience-store robbery

-A 60-year-old man faces charges in a shooting at an East Portland deli on New Year’s Day, the Multnomah County District Attorney’s Office said.
-Police allege that Parrish Riggins, of Portland, shot another man in the lower right leg and the back inside the store at 12128 E. Burnside Street in a dispute over money.
-He then allegedly took the victim’s backpack and ran across the street to the Blackburn Center, a development with affordable-housing residences, a medical clinic and a mental-health recovery facility owned by Central City Concern.

 Anniversary of former Clackamas County deputy's shooting marked by the release of the man who shot him